Q: I’ve heard of something called Soap Nuts/Soap Berries. Is this the same thing?

 Q: Is this a berry or a nut or fruit or what?

 A: If you want to get technical, it is actually a drupe – a fruit in which an outer fleshy part surrounds a pit or large seed.
 The Chinese soapberry tree is closely related to lychees.
 In the case of Eco Nuts, we have removed the inner seed for you.
 Other plants that produce drupes are coffee, mangoes, cherries, apricots, peaches, and plums.

 Q: I have nut allergies, are these safe?

 A: It is safe for people with nut allergies because it’s a fruit and not a nut (though they definitely resemble nuts!)Many people with severe nut allergies have used Eco Nuts with no problems or reactions.
 While Eco Nuts has been a terrific solution for many customers with skin allergies and other conditions, people who have many allergies or compromised immune systems should always take proper precautions and first wash one small item in a small container or sink OR do a patch test before washing an entire load in the washing machine.

 Q: How do these work exactly?

-A: Eco Nuts contain an all natural chemical called saponin that acts as a surfactant.
+A: Eco Nuts contain an all-natural chemical called saponin that acts as a surfactant.
 The saponin is released from the berry when it is agitated in water.
 Regular detergents also contain a manmade, chemical surfactant.
 Surfactants work by breaking the surface tension of the water so it better penetrates cloth fibers.
-The agitation made by your laundry machine shakes the dirt loose and and the saponin holds it in the water until it is rinsed away.
+The agitation made by your laundry machine shakes the dirt loose and the saponin holds it in the water until it is rinsed away.
 To learn more about surfactants, check out our blog post.

 Q: Because the bag is in the machine for the whole wash, even the rinse cycle, is that okay?
 Are my clothes being washed twice?